Engineer & founder building production-grade autonomous agents, grounded in strong software engineering to solve real-world problems.

 OAuth, passwordless login, HTTP-only cookies, cross-tab sync, user-scoped storage

 Brought autonomous code repair from research to a production developer tool.
 AutoCodeRover is a multi-agent system that resolves real GitHub issues end-to-end — reproducing bugs, searching codebases across 7 languages via tree-sitter, generating patches with iterative refinement, and self-correcting through an LLM-as-a-Judge reviewer.
 I built the JetBrains IDE plugin end-to-end in Kotlin: a conversational agent UI with real-time SSE streaming, GumTree-based three-way AST merge for conflict-free patch application, embedded SonarLint static analysis, and a feedback loop where developers can critique any reasoning step to trigger guided re-runs.
-On the backend, I designed the self-fix agent that diagnoses inapplicable patches and autonomously replays the pipeline from the most suspicious stage — lifting SWE-bench Verified to 46%.
+On the backend, I designed the self-fix agent that diagnoses inapplicable patches and autonomously replays the pipeline from the most suspicious stage — lifting SWE-bench Verified to 51.6%.
 The core technology was acquired by Sonar.
+Sonar Foundation Agent, built on the AutoCodeRover core, has since reached 79.2% on SWE-bench Verified — #1 on the leaderboard (Feb 2026).

 Repair Pipeline Architecture